-The experienced Philadelphia aortic aneurysm malpractice lawyers at LawMD – many of whom are also licensed physicians – help individuals who have suffered and families who have lost a loved one obtain compensation for their doctor’s mistakes involving an aortic aneurysm.
+The experienced misdiagnosis lawyers at LawMD—many of whom are also licensed physicians—help individuals who have suffered and families who have lost a loved one obtain compensation for their doctor’s mistakes involving an aortic aneurysm.

 There are two main types of aortic aneurysms:

-- Abdominal aortic aneurysms.
-More common that thoracic aneurysms, abdominal aortic aneurysms develop below the chest in the abdomen.
+- Abdominal aortic aneurysms: More common than thoracic aneurysms, abdominal aortic aneurysms develop below the chest in the abdomen.
 As with thoracic aneurysms, some abdominal aneurysms develop without any symptoms, but symptoms can include deep pain or throbbing in the back or side, as well as pain in the buttocks, legs, or groin.

 How Are Aortic Aneurysms Detected?